tensorflow/agents/tf_agents/docs/python/tf_agents/networks/normal_projection_network/NormalProjectionNetwork.md

 #### Args:

-input_shape: Single tuple, TensorShape, or list of shapes, where shapes
-    are tuples, integers, or TensorShapes.
+*   <b>`input_shape`</b>: Single tuple, TensorShape, or list of shapes, where shapes are tuples, integers, or TensorShapes.

 #### Raises:

 *   <b>`ValueError`</b>: 1.
 In case of invalid user-provided data (not of type tuple, list, or TensorShape).
-    2. If the model requires call arguments that are agnostic to the input shapes (positional or kwarg in call signature).
+    1. If the model requires call arguments that are agnostic to the input shapes (positional or kwarg in call signature).
-    3. If not all layers were properly built.
+    2. If not all layers were properly built.
-    4. If float type inputs are not supported within the layers.
+    3. If float type inputs are not supported within the layers.

 In each of these cases, the user should build their model by calling it on real tensor data.

 <h3 id="compute_mask"><code>compute_mask</code></h3>